fivetran/fivetran_sdk/README.md

 ## Development
 Follow the [SDK Development Guide](development-guide.md) for guidance on how to develop your code.

-> NOTE: If you're a new partner that just started working with the Connector SDK, use [V2 release](https://github.com/fivetran/fivetran_sdk/releases/tag/v2).
-We will continue to support [V1 release](https://github.com/fivetran/fivetran_sdk/releases/tag/v1) for partners that have used them to build their SDK connectors, and these will be removed once the migration to V2 is complete.

 Once you have your code ready to run:
 1. Start up your connector running on port 50051 (for destination code, use port 50052).
 2. Run the local test environment.